top of page

 Understanding Deforestation, Degradation, and Forest Types

-1. Deforestation: Means the timber must come from land that was not converted from forest to agricultural use after December 31, 2020.
+1. Deforestation: The timber must come from land that was not converted from forest to agricultural use after December 31, 2020.

-2. Forest Degradation (for Wood): Means the timber must have been harvested without inducing forest degradation after December 31, 2020.
-Forest degradation specifically refers to structural changes like converting primary forests or naturally regenerating forests into plantation forests or other wooded land, or converting primary forests into planted forests.
+2. Forest Degradation (for Wood): The timber must have been harvested without inducing forest degradation after December 31, 2020.
+This specifically refers to structural changes like converting primary or naturally regenerating forests into plantation forests.

 The regulation distinguishes between different forest types: